n1cfury/GoalStrategy/README.md

 There are two spreadsheets in the file that are separated by design to keep the focus simple and it would've been a mess to keep everything on one page.

 	Stragetic Guide
 	Each category is ranked per metric.
-The beauty of this is once I put all of this together the first time, I didnt need to keep reminding myself of how it worked, and I will evaluate my progress and the system at the end of the year.
+The best part is, once I put everything together it has been really simple.
+I will evaluate my progress and the system at the end of the year and adjust if needed.
 	Basically, I used the CARVER matrix to determine the 'how' for this list, and the SMART system for the 'what' to measure.
-I then came up with a handful of topics to focus on and determined from top to bottom what they ranked for each SMART category.
+	I then came up with a handful of topics asking "what do I want to be working toward".
 	By giving them a quantitative value, it eliminated any bias.
 Now that everything has a point total, I highlighted them based on highest to lowest (green to red).

 	Tactical Guide
 	This shows active tasks for each month.
 Unless an item has a definitive date (e.g. conferences), I dont create new tasks until the first weekend of a new month.
-When tasks are completed, they are highlighed green and the points are added up.
+	When tasks are completed, they are highlighed green and the points are added up and accumulated during the year (as of Nov 2016)
-	The percentages indicate precentage of completion throughout the year, in which case I started this November 2016.
 	Items in gray are thought of ahead of time but changed to black during the first weekend of that month.
-If an item isn't completed at the end of the month its not highlighted and does not roll over to the next month to prevent procrastination.
+	If an item isn't completed at the end of month I avoid rolling it over to prevent procrastination.
 	There's enough stuff to do each month, however this isn't meant to get a perfect score.
 Scoring too high may mean I either set tasks that were too easy, or didn't challenge myself enough.

 Sources and Takeaways: